GoogleCloudPlatform/community/tutorials/private-forseti-with-scc-integration/index.md

 date_published: 2019-05-31
 ---

+Warning: This guide has been updated to reflect the new instalation process using terraform as the python installation script will no longer be supported; however you can still find the old instalation procedure [here](https://github.com/GoogleCloudPlatform/community/blob/987cff06da9c17ff34765a9ce5aa48b3623d64d6/tutorials/private-forseti-with-scc-integration/index.md).

-This guide walks you through a private Forseti Security installation, following enterprise best practices.
+This guide walks you through a private Forseti Security installation on GCE, following enterprise best practices.

 This guide shows how to do the following: